Business Insider Is Looking For An Associate Contributors Editor

 Among other things, this Associate Editor’s responsibilities would be to:

-- Review and edit stories from our robust library of syndication partners and contributors
+- Review and edit contributor stories from our library of 200+ syndication partners

 - Rewrite headlines to fit Business Insider style (snappier, more provocative)